digital-science/dimensions-network-gen/README.md

 It is possible to generate network analyses on the whole COVID19 database, or using a selected subset of data.
 This is achieved by letting users input any SQL query defining a COVID-19 document subset of interest (e.g. a group of journals, or a group of countries).

 The Python application deals with the extraction of data from BigQuery and calculation of the network representation.
 Currently we have included two possible network calculations:
-1. Concept co-occurrence network.
+1. **Concept co-occurrence network**.
 This query generates two-concept pairs and counts how many publications are shared between these concepts (note: concepts in Dimensions are publication-level keywords normalised and weighted based on a relevancy score).
-2. Organisation network.
+2. **Organisation network**.
 This query generates two-organisations pairs (from the authors affiliations) and counts how many publications are shared between these organisations.

 Finally, the data extracted from BigQuery gets converted into a VOSviewer JSON file and packaged up into an HTML application that can be viewed in a browser.
 The Python library also includes a local server component that can be used to view the files locally on a computer.